ProfessorJames/south-coast-golf-club/README.md

 &nbsp;
 # Credits

-For advice, motivation, and inspiration:
+For guidance, advice, motivation, and inspiration:

 [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") has been incredibly supportive, helping me learn and develop while also presenting me with challenging opportunities.
 I'm grateful for his guidance, and I look forward to continuing to learn under his mentorship.
 Thanks Simen.